Continual Learning as Computationally Constrained Reinforcement Learning: Case Studies

 We consider two agents: Thompson sampling \citep{thompson1933likelihood}, which does not take into account the durability of information when selecting actions, and predictive sampling \citep{liu2023nonstationary}, which does.
 Both agents have privileged access to the environment parameters.

-\textbf{Thompson sampling.} First, we consider the Thompson sampling agent, which was introduced in Example~\ref{ex:nonstationary-Gaussian-TS}.
+\textbf{Thompson sampling.} First, we consider a Thompson sampling agent.
 This agent is representative of those which do not account for the durability of information.
-Recall that the agent maintains a posterior distribution of $\theta_{t,a}$ for each action $a$, parameterized by $\mu_{t,a}$ and $\Sigma_{t,a}$.
-Thompson sampling updates these parameters according to the equations presented in Section~\ref{sec:exploration}, Example~\ref{ex:nonstationary-Gaussian-TS}.
-We restate the equations below:
+The agent maintains a posterior distribution of $\theta_{t,a}$ for each action $a$, parameterized by $\mu_{t,a}$ and $\Sigma_{t,a}$. \henrik{Further details on these parameters are in Example~\ref{ex:nonstationary-Gaussian-TS} in Appendix~\ref{app:cl_agents}.}